What's in Store

 West Ave: Set at the crossroads of Upper Kirby and River Oaks, Houston's West Ave development brings together luxury residences, retail and fine dining options.
 The pedestrian-friendly urban village has drawn some of the city's most talented, along with highly-regarded regional and national brands to create a hub of fashion, dining and nightlife.
 The art-deco-inspired development--which offers 195,000 square feet of retail space--is home to luxury retailers including Q Custom Clothier, Rye 51 and Ivory Bridal Atelier.
 Tootsies, a Houston-based luxury retailer of women's clothing, serves as West Ave's anchor store, occupying an entire city block.

-Rice Village: In this quaint cluster of shops and restaurants, which is tucked away a few blocks from the Rice University campus, expect to find the latest from local fashionistas like Alexandra Knight and Elaine Turner, a chic accessories designer, and Project Runway winner Chloe Dao's world-renowned Dao Chloe Dao boutique.
+Rice Village: In this quaint cluster of shops and restaurants, which is tucked away a few blocks from the Rice University campus, expect to find the latest from local fashionistas like Alexandra Knight and Project Runway winner Chloe Dao's world-renowned Dao Chloe Dao boutique.
 Other tenants include Half-Price Books and staples like Victoria's Secret, Chico's and Banana Republic.